silentspring30/dao-ai-framework/daohaus_review.md

 - **Community**, where the goal is to understand which communities the AI model is impacting?
 - **Ethics**, this includes if various backgrounds (socioeconomic, gender and race) have been considered in the creation of this data or model, what bias exist and is it harmful?
 - **Plant-based Living**, what is the environmental impact of this data and model?
 Could it be reduced?
-- **Commercial**, who is this model renumerating and is it supporting the progress of decentralized AI?
+- **Commercial**, who is this model renumerating and is it supporting the progress of decentralized AI and communities?